Hire in Brazil

 Customer & Employee non-solicit clause

-Although there is no legislation in Brazilian Labour Law regarding non- solicitation provisions it is common for employers to include this restriction in employment agreements of management level employees.
-As there is also little in case law on this matter there are few decisions about its enforceability.
-However, current general legal opinion understands that non-solicitation clauses are valid as long as the parties agree on: (a) limitation in time; (b) limitation of geography and (c) limitation of object.
+Although there is no legislation in Brazil regarding non- solicitation provisions, it is common for employers to include this type of restriction in the employment agreements of employees at the management level.
+As there is also little history in case law on this matter, there are few conclusions about its enforceability.
+However, the current legal perspective generally understands that non-solicitation clauses are valid so long as the parties agree on: (a) limitations in time; (b) limitations of geography and (c) limitations of objective.

-Unions can negotiate on behalf of the employers and employees and execute collective bargaining agreements.
-The terms and conditions negotiated by the unions are mandatory and cover the employers and employees of the category.
-An employer may also negotiate a specific collective bargaining agreement, applicable to its employees, directly with the employees ́ union.
-There are some matters that can only be implemented by means of a collective bargaining agreement such as an offsetting of a working hours system and profit/result sharing program.
+Unions may negotiate on behalf of employers and employees and execute CBAs.
+The terms and conditions negotiated by the unions are mandatory, covering employers and employees within the specific category.
+An employer may also negotiate a specific CBA with the employees’ union, determining how it will apply to its employees.
+There are some matters that can only be implemented by means of a CBA, such as the offsetting of a working hours system or a profit sharing program.

-Brazilian Resident Individuals are tax on a progressive basis
+Brazilian Resident Individuals are taxed on a progressive basis

 Non-residents are taxed at a flat rate of 25%.

-Residents of Brazil are taxed on their worldwide income, and non-residents are taxed exclusively at source on their Brazilian-sourced income.
+Residents of Brazil are taxed on their worldwide income.
+Non-residents are taxed exclusively on their Brazilian-sourced income.

 The social security contribution rates paid by employees vary depending on the individual’s salary level.